williamstome/williamstome.github.io.raw/_posts/2014-10-20-book-and-article-recommendations.md

 to my research area (Natural Language Dialogue meets Robotics meets Artificial Intelligence).
-Unfortunately, I rarely have a satisfying answer to this question, as I don't actually know of any books that sit at this intersection of fields.
+Unfortunately, I rarely have a satisfying answer to this question, as I don't actually know of any books that sit at this precise intersection of fields.
 Everything I know about my research area I learned by reading conference papers and journal articles; if there are books on the topic, I'd love to read them, and I should be reading them, but unfortunately I'm just not aware of the